tableau/tableau-data-acceleration-client/docs/da_ref.md

 {Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, Saturday}
 --monthly-interval, INTERVAL is the starting day in a month.

 [START_TIME] is optional.
 If no starting time is specified, the default time 00:00:00 is used.
 To specify the starting time, --start-hour and --start-minute can be used to specify the time.
+For example, let's look at the following command:

+`python accelerate_workbooks.py --create-schedule --hourly-interval 0.25 --start-hour 18 --start-minute 30`

+In this example, the schedule is for every 15 minutes, starting at 18:30 (6:30 PM) every day.
+The next schedule is 18:45, 19:30, 19:45, and so on until the day restarts at midnight or until the specified --end-hour and --end-minute are reached.
+It will not run at 19:00, 19:15, 20:00, and so on because --start-minute is set to 30 which means that it's only scheduled to start on minute 30 of each hour.
+It will not run on 1:30, 6:30, 17:30, and so on because -–start-hour is set to 18 which means it's only scheduled to start on hour 18 of each day.

 [END_TIME] is optional.
 If no end time is specified, the end of the day will be used.
 To specify the ending time, --end-hour and --end-minute can be used to specify the time.
 END_TIME option is only useful for hourly interval.